Care about Total Compensation

 Initial Grant Models - By Company

-Each company does a different comp model.
+Each company has a different comp model.
 I’ll list the ones I’ve been told.
 This data is likely stale.

 Company Salary Cash Bonus Stock Model

-Indeed Yes Yes It’s a private company and using something like stocks called LTIPs very complex
+Indeed Yes Yes It’s a private company and uses something like stocks called LTIPs; very complex

 Microsoft Yes Yes Unknown